ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 again on romeo, and save the output.

-Stop the `tcpdump` processes, and play back the ICMP messages on romeo with
+Stop the `tcpdump`, and play back the ICMP messages on romeo with

 ```
 sudo tcpdump -r romeo-redirect-2.pcap -env icmp
 ```

 **Lab report**: Show the `traceroute` output and the output of `ip route get 10.10.64.100` before and after the ICMP redirect instruction was applied, and explain the change.
 Also show the ICMP redirect message.
 Who sent this message?
+Under what conditions will this message be sent?

 ### Exercise - Destination unreachable, network unreachable